The Abortion Pill: Medical Abortion

 What is the abortion pill?

 The medical abortion commonly referred to as the abortion pill, is an early abortion method.
-It actually involves taking two sets of pills (Mifepristone and Misoprostol) over two visits.
+It actually involves taking two sets of pills (Mifepristone and Misoprostol).
 These medications cause the passing of the pregnancy which resembles a miscarriage.

 The first tablet: Mifepristone

 Mifepristone stops the hormone progesterone – the hormone necessary to maintain a pregnancy.
 Without this hormone, the pregnancy is unable to continue.
 After taking Mifepristone, most women can carry on with everyday life.
 There's normally no side effect, however, some women experience some spotting and in rare occasions, can cause the pregnancy to pass.

 Once the Mifepristone has been taken, if you change your mind about continuing with the pregnancy, we cannot guarantee a healthy pregnancy.

 The second tablet: Misoprostol